elodieJ18/app-beer/README.md

 #  punk-api-frontend

 **This app for knowing about beers.
-You will be able to use some filters and match your beers with food Pairing**
+You will be able to use some filters, get a random beer and match the beers with food Pairing**

 For the test it took me 6h30 maybe

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-**I know this app (Create REACT App) is nolonger obsolete I changing for next.js**
+**I know this app (Create REACT App) is nolonger obsolete I changing for next.js** **Because it was a simple test I didn't use Axios, Context/or Redux**

 ## Available Scripts